Lyzhenkoff/about-lyzhenkoff/README.md

 # Lyzhennkof

-Hi!My name is Kirill.And I am Wb-developer
+Hi!My name is Kirill.And I am Web-developer